-A "third country" means anywhere other than Ireland, the EU Member States, the EEA Member States (i.e. Norway, Liechtenstein and Iceland) and Switzerland.
-This means that investors from the UK will potentially be caught by the Bill if all other thresholds are met.
+A "third country" means any state or territory other than Ireland, a Member State, the remaining parties to the EEA (i.e. Norway, Liechtenstein and Iceland) and Switzerland.
+This means, for example, that UK investors acquiring assets or undertakings in Ireland will potentially be caught by the Act.